bjing2016/habsim-local/README.md

     pred.run(model=1)
     optimize_step(pred, hs.StaticTarget(40.7, -92.7), 20)
 ```
-The package can also be used to analyze trajectories:
+The package can also be used to analyze existing trajectories:
 ```
-# Gets trajectory from prediction
-traj = pred.trajectory

-# Makes trajectory from data
 traj = Trajectory(data=data)
 traj.length()            # Distance travelled in km
 traj.duration()          # Duration in hours